jamesmacaulay/elm-gif-lab/README.md

 ## The big gotcha

 Unfortunately, some kinds of `Graphics.Collage.Form` values supplied to the `gif` constructor will not correctly render into the final GIF.
 The most common examples of this are `Graphics.Element` values that have later been converted into `Form` values with `Graphics.Collage.toForm`.
 This restriction is due to the fact that the `gif.js` renderer is given `canvas` nodes as input, and values generated from `Graphics.Element` do not render as `canvas` nodes.
-If you stay away from `toForm` then you should be fine.
+If you stay away from `toForm` then you will probably (?) be fine.